School Readiness & Independence

 Children are starting to form real bonds and friendships at this age with their peers, as well as learning about other complex emotions as a result of interaction with others.
 We ensure all children feel a sense of belonging and provide an environment where they feel validated and free to be themselves.

-A day in the Life of an Atlantis Preschooler or Kindergarten Child
+A day in the Life of an Atlantis Preschooler or Kindy Child

 Whilst day-to-day curriculum and activities can typically vary, depending on the developmental stages of the children in care and the interests displayed by the children, the basic ingredients to a day in care are always there.